 “We need to get this treatment here.”

-“Everything that went into this – the fundraising, the emotional journey – is a lot for eight hours, which is nothing time-wise.
+“Everything that went into this – the fundraising, the emotional journey – is so much for eight hours, which is nothing time-wise.

 “If we had this here, people could simply come to Albury, Melbourne or Sydney.”

-“I was with Em the day she had her surgery and was at the hospital – it was a nightmare from day one,” she said.
+“I was with Em the day she had her surgery and was at the hospital – it was a nightmare from day one,” Ria said.

 “It’s been a long journey over four years, feeling like you’ve lost the friend you used to do things with.

 “I’ve had children in that time she hasn’t been able to hold – she’s seen them, but we’ve had to make sure they didn’t make too much noise, or squirm.

 “For her to be able to come and play with my kids is a big deal.